rakshith-ravi/json-web-token/README.md

 ```

 ---

 #### this projet has been set up with a precommit that forces you to follow a code style, no jshint issues and 100% of code coverage before commit

 to run test

 ```js
 npm test
 ```

 to run jshint

 ```js
 npm run lint
 ```

 to run code style

 ```js
 npm run style
 ```

 to run code coverage

 ```js
 npm run coverage
 ```

 to open the code coverage report

 ```js
 npm run coverage:open
 ```

 to run benchmarks

 ```js
 npm run bench
 ```

 to run the source complexity tool

 ```js
 npm run complexity
 ```

 to open the complexity report

 ```js
 npm run complexity:open
 ```

+## Credits

+All thanks to @joaquimserafim for his work on [json-web-token](https://github.com/joaquimserafim/json-web-token) based on which this project was forked.